mcx-lab/ros_pybullet_rl2/README.md

 /opt/ros/kinetic/lib/python2.7/dist-packages/roslaunch/loader.py
 ```

-## Run the RL, GAIL, and AIRL training
+## Run the RL, Record of expert data for Imitation Learning, GAIL, AIRL, and DAgger training

 - To edit the configuration files for training: